TheAlberro/XamarinPasswordManagerApp/README.md

 - Secure encryption with a symmetric key from a master password that only you know
 - Check your data for compromise when adding or editing
 - If necessary, you can share your data with another user(experimental).

-## General info
-The PasswordManagerApp project is web application written in C# using .NET Core 3.1 with ASP.NET Core MVC.
-This app enable users to store sensitive data in a secure way.
-The main feature of this app is to check if stored password has previously appeared in data breach.

-The application can be developed, built and run cross-platform on Windows, and Linux distribution(*macOS not tested*).

 ## Table of contents
 * [General info](#general-info)